3Sixty Photography

 • Apple Maps: free.
 Much like Google maps both are not perfect.
 Important to have map back up app like MAPS.ME.

-• Boondockers Welcome: subscription fee.
+• Boondockers Welcome App: subscription fee.
 Stay for free in peoples yards or driveways.
 Good addition to Boondocking spots.
+(Harvest Hosts is the parent company which offers stays at additional locations such as wineries, golf courses, etc. for an additional fee.)

-• Hiking Project: free.
+• Hiking Project App: free.
 Useful for more hiking or biking trail ideas.

-• Far Out: pay per hike and or unlimited tiered subscriptions.
+• Far Out App: pay per hike and or unlimited tiered subscriptions.
 Extremely detailed crowd sourced, hiking guide, especially useful for remote and long trips.
 Can be helpful to get recent water availability reports, etc.

 • Google Earth: free.
 Good for checking out topographical details.